 Yes, the website needed to be tweaked, but I was working on the website to avoid calling on prospects.

 Yes, my pitch needed to be perfected, but I was working on it to avoid knocking on doors.

 Yes, the Facebook page needed to be kept up to date, but I was only doing it to avoid getting rejected by prospects.

 Luckily, my father never brought up a problem without a solution or explanation.

-When he knew I wasn’t working on the priorities and I’d object saying that what I was doing IS a priority and DOES need to get done, he’d explain that yes, they need to get done, but not at that moment.
+When he knew I wasn’t working on the priorities and I’d object saying that what I was doing WAS a priority and DID need to get done, he’d explain that, “Yes, they need to get done, but not at this moment.”

 You see, you only have a few select hours during the day when you can make cold calls.
 You only have a few select times when you can knock on doors.
-You only have specific times you can interact with clients, prospect, makes sales, etc.
+You only have specific times you can interact with clients and prospects, makes sales, etc.

 So if it’s prime-time for cold calling, don’t be working on the website, don’t be playing with the flyers, don’t be tinkering with ads on Facebook.
 You should be making calls and that’s it.